to the book the Bhâgavata Purâna

 Chapter 8: Lord Nrisimhadeva Slays the King of the Demons

-(46) The scientific experts said: 'Our formulas, that each by different ways of concentration are attained, were blocked by this fool puffed up about his strength and capacity; He who in battle killed him like he was an animal, unto Him who appeared as Nrisimha, we yield for sure ever obliged.'
+(46) The scientific experts [the Vidyâdharas] said: 'Our forms of knowledge that each are attained by a different way of concentrating, were pushed aside by this fool puffed up about his strength and prowess.
+He who in battle killed him like he was an animal, to Him who appeared as Nrisimha, we surrendered souls are ever obliged.'

 Chapter 9: Prahlâda Propitiates Lord Nrisimhadeva with Prayers